Kenneth-Y-Wang/ThriveVox/README.md

 1. Clone the repository.

     ```shell
-    git clone git@github.com:Kenneth-Y-Wang/puppy-paradise.git
+    git clone git@github.com:Kenneth-Y-Wang/ThriveVox.git
-    cd puppy-paradise
+    cd sgt-react
     ```

-2. open the index.html located in the root folder
+2. Install all dependencies with NPM.

+    ```shell
+    npm install
+    ```

+3. Make a copy of the provided .env.example file.
+Name your copy .env.

+    switch all config varibals to your project's variblas ( API keys, AWS access keys, heroku database URL, etc.)

+    ```shell
+    cp .env.example .env
+    ```

+4. Create a new database for your personal project name

+    ```shell
+    createdb <yourprojectname>
+    ```

+5. Import the database schema and test data using the provided "db:import" script in package.json.

+    ```shell
+    npm run db:import
+    ```

-3. Start the project.
-Once started you can view the application by opening the index.html file with live server
+6. Start the project.
+Once started you can view the application by opening http://localhost:3000 in your browser.

+    ```shell
+    npm run dev
+    ```